EugeneLamptey/VP16/README.md

   User-Friendly Interface: Our project includes user-friendly interfaces for researchers and scientists to easily input chemical compounds and receive inhibitor predictions.

+  Note: the model used in predicting the inhibitors of VP16 is the random forest model on morgan descriptors

 # VIDEO OF WORKING APP
 GRAPHICAL USER INTERFACE